+A City Council Workshop was held on Tuesday, December 5, 2017, to review applications and proposed funding recommendations.
 A City Council Workshop was held from 6:00 p.m. - 8:00 p.m. on Monday, February 27, 2017, to review applications and proposed funding recommendations.
 Council members asked questions about specific proposals and their relationship to community development priorities, as well as the rationale for specific funding recommendations.
-The meeting was fully open to the public and approximately 50 people attended; several people addressed the Council regarding SSG funding and one person spoke on CDBG funding, describing how CDBG-funded rehabilitation had positively impacted residents of an independent living complex for disabled persons.
+The meeting was fully open to the public; 11 people addressed the Council regarding SSG and CDBG.
 The workshop was also broadcast on cable TV channel WCNC.
-City Council voted to accept the recommended allocations for both CDBG and SSG funds, recommending additional funding for a ridesharing program for seniors.
+City Council voted to accept the recommended allocations for both CDBG and SSG funds, recommending SSG funding for a youth program.